SumianVoice/TransVoice-Wiki/wiki/pages/speech-patterns/index.md

 - use of vocal weight to get more volume

 ## Example
-A random example of intonation just to show how different it can be.
+A random example of intonation just to show how different it can be when masculine and feminine voices are compared.
 ![Intonation](/img/intonation.jpg)

 ## Use of emotive phrases to train intonation and emphasis